Exodus 1:8 - 2:10

 Comparative Texts:

-- "Faith in the Past, Preset, and Future," Rev. Dr. Eric D. Barreto, ON Scripture, 2011.
+- "Faith in the Past, Present, and Future," Rev. Dr. Eric D. Barreto, ON Scripture, 2011.
 Commentary and association with current news events, links and videos.
-Also posted at Huffington Post Religion.

 - "Pharaoh's daughter recognizes Moses as one of the Hebrew children and, instead of abiding by her father's clear orders, assures his well-being and eventually adopts him as her own son.
 Again, the courage and compassion of a woman exceeds the cruelty of political power and shortsighted fear."